Home / iGCSE / Coordinated Sciences / CIE iGCSE Co-ordinated Sciences-C5.1 Exothermic and endothermic reactions- Study Notes

 Exothermic Reactions

-An exothermic reaction is a chemical reaction that releases thermal energy to its surroundings.
-This transfer of energy usually results in an increase in the temperature of the surroundings.
+An exothermic reaction is a chemical reaction that transfers thermal energy to the surroundings.
+This results in an increase in the temperature of the surroundings.

 ▶️ Answer/Explanation